epinio/docs/src/installation/install_epinio_auto.md

 ## Prerequisites

-You need to have these two binaries installed on your system:
+You need to have these three binaries installed on your system:

 - [helm](https://helm.sh/docs/intro/install/)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/)
 - [epinio](install_epinio_cli.md)

-The rest of this guide will assume they are on your PATH.
+The rest of this guide will assume they are in your PATH.

 ## Installation